Can You Be Arrested for Drug Paraphernalia in Pennsylvania?

 That includes, but is not limited to, all of the following objects:

-- Grow kits intended to cultivate, harvest, or grow marijuana or other controlled substances.
+- Grow kits intended to cultivate, harvest, or grow marijuana (although it is slowly becoming decriminalized) or other controlled substances.

 - Any isomerization devices, or devices which are designed to increase the potency of a drug.